Please Note: Shelter Reservations are now set times, and include setup and takedown.

 WHEN MAY SITES BE RESERVED?

 Park reservations will be taken starting on the first business day of the calendar year in January at 8:00 a.m., for reserved dates of April 15-October 15.
-(For 2016, reservations will be taken starting at 8 a.m. on Monday, January 4, 2016.)
+(For 2019, reservation requests will be taken starting at 8:00 a.m. on Wednesday, January 2, 2019.)
 Year-in-advance reservations are not given.
 Reservations must be made at least 48 hours prior to the activity.
 Park restrooms are open April 15-October 15.

 HOW CAN I RESERVE A SHELTER OR BALL FIELD?